Mount Hood: Monitoring controversy

 The proposed locations were in a protected wilderness area, tightly controlled by the United States Forest Service.
-The project was opposed by Wilderness Watch, an conservation group.
+The project was opposed by Wilderness Watch, a conservation group.

 Three monitoring stations were eventually installed on Mount Hood in 2020.

 Elevation

 Mount Hood was first seen by European explorers in 1792 and is believed to have maintained a consistent summit elevation, varying by no more than a few feet due to mild seismic activity.
 Elevation changes since the 1950s are predominantly due to improved survey methods and model refinements of the shape of the Earth (see vertical reference datum).
 Despite the physical consistency, the estimated elevation of Mount Hood has varied substantially over the years, as seen in the following table:

 Early explorers on the Columbia River estimated the elevation to be 10000 to 12000 ft.
 Two people in Thomas J. Dryer's 1854 expedition calculated the elevation to be 18361 ft and the tree line to be at 11250 ft.
 Two months later, a Mr. Belden claimed to have climbed the mountain during a hunting trip and determined it to be 19400 ft upon which "pores oozed blood, eyes bled, and blood rushed from their ears."
 Sometime by 1866, Reverend G. H. Atkinson determined it to be 17600 ft.
 A Portland engineer used surveying methods from a Portland baseline and calculated a height of between 18000 and 19000 ft.
 Many maps distributed in the late 19th century cited 18361 ft, though Mitchell's School Atlas gave 14000 ft as the correct value.
 For some time, many references assumed Mount Hood to be the highest point in North America.

 Modern height surveys also vary, but not by the huge margins seen in the past.
 A 1993 survey by a scientific party that arrived at the peak's summit with 16 lb of electronic equipment reported a height of 11240 ft, claimed to be accurate to within 1.25 in.
 Many modern sources likewise list 11240 ft as the height.
 However, numerous others place the peak's height one foot lower, at 11239 ft.
 Finally, a height of 11249 ft has also been reported.